julioBZ25/ntt-reto-tecnico/README.md

 ## Available Scripts

-Before start the server, you need to run:
+Before starting the server, you need to run:

 ### `npm install`